RezaRahimi2/CodeChallenges/README.md

 ## Assignment:
-1. g, build a diagram of your project and class structure.</br>
+1. build a diagram of your project and class structure.</br>
 2. Keep the public references count to a minimum.</br>
 3. Use as many events/listeners and OOP properly.</br>